afni/afni/doc/afni_sphinx/template_atlas/framework.rst

 Re. **Environment Variables**
 --------------------------------------

 #.
-Several variables control how AFNI uses the whereami
+Several variables control how AFNI uses the ``whereami``
    features.
 The most important ones are:

    **AFNI_ATLAS_LIST**
      This list contains the names of the atlases that should be queried when no specific atlas has been requested.
-For example, the afni GUI and whereami, by default, do not load all the atlases specified in the AFNI_atlas_spaces.niml file.
-If this variable is not set, the TT_Daemon atlas and the cytoarchitectonic Eickhoff-Zilles in MNI_ANAT space are loaded.
+For example, the afni GUI and ``whereami``, by default, do not load all the atlases specified in the AFNI_atlas_spaces.niml file.
+If this variable is not set, the TT_Daemon atlas and the cytoarchitectonic Eickhoff-Zilles in MNI_ANAT space are
+     loaded.
 If the variable is set to a list like "TT_Daemon,DD_Desai_PM", then only these two atlases are loaded.
 The list of atlas names may be separated by commas or semicolons.
 A special case of "ALL" may be set, and all the available atlases will be loaded.

    **AFNI_TEMPLATE_SPACE_LIST**
-     This list contains the names of the template spaces that are shown when whereami reports the coordinates among various spaces.
+     This list contains the names of the template spaces that are shown when ``whereami`` reports the coordinates among various spaces.
 By default, the list contain "TLRC,MNI,MNI_ANAT".
 As for the AFNI_ATLAS_LIST, this list may also be set to "ALL".